bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lobachevsky.md

 * In 1834 Lobachevsky found a method for the approximation of the roots of algebraic equations.
 * This method is today called the Dandelin-Gräffe method since Dandelin also independently investigated it, but only in Russia does the method appear to be named after Lobachevsky who is the third independent discoverer.
 * In 1837 Lobachevsky published his article Géométrie imaginaire Ⓣ(Imaginary geometry) and a summary of his new geometry Geometrische Untersuchungen zur Theorie der Parellellinien Ⓣ(Geometric Investigations on the theory of parellelism) was published in Berlin in 1840.
-* Two of his friends were Farkas Bolyai, the father of János Bolyai (an independent discoverer of non-euclidean geometry), and Bartels who was Lobachevsky's teacher.
 * This coincidence has prompted speculation that both Lobachevsky and Bolyai were led to their discoveries by Gauss.
 * There are other claims made about Lobachevsky and the discovery of non-euclidean geometry which have been recently refuted.
 * The story of how Lobachevsky's hyperbolic geometry came to be accepted is a complex one and this biography is not the place in which to go into details, but we shall note the main events.